SouthGreenPlatform/panache/README.md

 * **panFakeFileMaker.py** (*facultative*)

-Executable working with **Python v3** to create ready-to-run fake data files that can be visualised with Pañata.
+Executable working with **Python v3** to create ready-to-run fake data files that can be visualised with Panache.
 In command line you can use it this way :

 ```
 python panFakeFileMaker.py numberOfFeatures numberOfChromosomes